 - Tea Estates and Factories: Visitors can witness the plucking of tea leaves and the precise process of withering, rolling, fermenting, drying, and sorting in the factories.

-- Tasting Sessions: A highlight of any tour is the chance to taste various grades of tea, learning to distinguish the subtle differences in flavour and aroma.
+- Tasting Sessions: A highlight of any tour is the chance to taste various grades of tea and learn to distinguish the subtle differences in flavour and aroma.

 Cultural interactions are also part of the journey, as travellers often encounter the warm hospitality of tea-workers and learn about local customs.
 The landscape offers a scenic backdrop for photographers and nature enthusiasts, with mist-wrapped mountains and rows of green tea bushes stretching into the horizon.

-Tea plays a pivotal role in Sri Lanka’s heritage and contributes significantly to its economy.
+Tea is pivotal in Sri Lanka’s heritage and contributes significantly to its economy.

-Tea in Sri Lanka extends beyond mere consumption; it is deeply woven into the fabric of society.
+Tea extends beyond mere consumption; it is deeply woven into the fabric of society.
 Sri Lankans traditionally serve tea to guests as a sign of hospitality, symbolizing warmth and welcome.
-Rituals and social gatherings are often incomplete without the presence of tea, making it a ubiquitous aspect of daily life.
-Tea ceremonies, although not as elaborate as those in some other cultures, still hold a place in the social etiquette of Sri Lankans.
+Rituals and social gatherings are often incomplete without tea, making it a ubiquitous aspect of daily life.
+Sri Lanka Tea ceremonies, although not as elaborate as those in some other cultures, still hold a place in the social etiquette of Sri Lankans.

 Tea Tourism and Economy